-A total of 108 pedestrian trips are expected to be diverted from the Fremont and Mission Streets intersection.
-The pedestrian LOS impacts do not change at this intersection under any future scenario except for 2020 Project Only Impacts.
+A total of 108 pedestrian trips are expected to be diverted from the Fremont and Mission Streets intersection during the 15-minute peak period.
+The pedestrian LOS impacts would not change at this intersection under any future scenario except for 2020 Project Only Impacts.
 The south crosswalk would improve from LOS C to LOS B.